 Angel Landings system provides a structural design that is easy to assemble and requires minimal leg work to build.
 We took a trailer chassis from a reputable manufacturer and reinforced it to handle addition vertical loads.
-Once the trailer chassis is fitted with the moment frame it becomes a super structure.
+To create the super structure we added a moment frame to a trailer chassis.
 By now you must be asking why would I build on top of the chassis?
-It is quite simple why, first it qualifies for federal agency HUD approval vs local government approval.
+It is quite simple why, first it qualifies for US Federal HUD approval vs local state city level.
 Second it makes it easy to assemble the super structure off-site and ship it on wheels.
-Since wheels are attached directly to the structure then crane is not required to put it in place during installation.
 Chassis with superstructure simplifies the construction logistic and cost associated with it.

-The chassis is built with a tongue hitch so that one can easily shipped by using a tractor trailer truck.
+The chassis is built with a tongue hitch so that it can be easily shipped by using a tractor trailer truck.

-A local builder should verify with a local engineer to see if structural calculation meet the minimum load requirements for local wind, seismic, and soil strength.
-Also, to file under federal agency DAPIA one needs signed and sealed drawing from a registerer engineer in the USA.
-Angel Landings can provide these drawings from our structural engineers for a fee.
+A local builder should verify with a local engineer to see if structural calculation meet the minimum load requirements for local wind loads, seismic, and soil strength.
+Also, to file under federal agency DAPIA one would need a signed and sealed drawing from a US registerer engineer.

 Additional metal accessories are:

 - Retractable steps can adjust up to 44 inches.
-There are good for offsite living where retractable stairs can prevent unwanted fury guest into the unit at night.
+There are good for offsite living where retractable stairs can prevent unwanted guest into ones unit.
 Please note retractable steps are not IBC compliant and may be unsafe for young kids.
 To learn more about retractable steps and details please download the metal frame package.

 - For exterior finish we recommend Vesta metal panel system.
 These are corrosion resistant, built strong and have quality imprinted wood grain textures.
 They are easy to install.